ELthomasoPostfix/Microservices/README.md

 <h1>Unprocessable Entity</h1>
 <p>The request was well-formed but was unable to be followed due to semantic errors.</p>
 ```

+Such an error may occur due to flask-apispec trying to format the form or path parameters into their corresponding variables in the API function.
+Meaning the path params would be placed in the function arguments and the form params into the kwargs function param.
+If the received param names do not match the expected ones, then the request is wellformed, but flask-apispec cannot resolve the parameters to the corresponding variables.

 ## Flask Error Handlers